 Kabobs are easy camping meals for large groups because the prep and marinating can all be done in advance and the cooking time is quick for on-site grilling.

-Create an Italian flavor profile by swapping out the chicken for Italian sausage pieces and adding a little parsley, basil and oregano to the marinade.
+Create an Italian flavor profile by swapping out the type of meat.
+Instead of chicken chunks, use Italian sausage pieces and add a little parsley, basil and oregano to the marinade.

-Make it vegetarian by swapping out the chicken and using plenty of veggies.
+Make it vegetarian by replacing chicken with plenty of veggies.
 Zucchini, eggplant, yellow squash, petite potatoes and cauliflower are great options that are readily available even in small grocery stores when you’re camping in remote areas off the grid.
+If you don’t want to use prepared salad dressing to marinate the vegetables, you can just toss them in a little olive oil, salt and pepper, thread them onto skewers and grill them till they are tender and have a nice char.

 This simple Grilled Dijon Chicken With Garlic And Jalapeno is zesty and slightly spicy.
 The marinade only takes a few minutes to prepare but provides lots of flavor for this inexpensive protein.

 Want a creamy sauce for your chicken?
-Try this Dijon Mustard Dutch Oven Chicken Breast recipe.
+Try this Dijon Mustard Dutch Oven Chicken Breast meal.
 You can even use this sauce on other types of meats and veggies!

 Get your FREE printable camping trip & menu planner before you create your next meal plan!